If you’re anything like me, the idea of sitting down all day drives you absolutely nuts.

 If you are a fan of subscription services, this might be up your alley.
 Plus, if you already use some of the services promoted by the app you can score a free month or massive discount for something you already use.

 The ‘Marathon Offers’ Sweatcoin always has listed are quite hefty.
-You’re unlikely to ever afford them in all honesty, but I suppose 2+ years of heavily using this app could get you there:
+You’re unlikely to ever afford them in all honesty.
+Sweatcoins isn’t a scam, but they definitely promise some rewards you just can’t realistically reach.

 Yup that’s right, 20,000SWC is equivalent to $1,000USD.